W4GFO/TimeTracking/README.md

 ![Firebase Web Appliction name](./fireimages/4.png)

-5. Now that you've set up your web application in your Firebase project - you're presented with the settings you'll need to incorporate into your React Project:
+5. Now that you've set up your web application in your Firebase project - you're presented with the settings you'll need to incorporate into your React Project: (NOTE: This essentially is what is making up my entire FirebaseUtils.ts file - with the exception I point out below)

 ![Firebase Web Appliction name](./fireimages/5.png)